mohamedzakaria9/AbgadWebScraping/README.md

 - `books_data.csv` - The dataset saved in CSV format.
 - `books_data.xlsx` - The dataset saved in XLSX format.
 - `scraper.py` - The Python script used for scraping the data.
-- `requirements.txt` - List of dependencies required to run the scraper.

 ## Data Description